KxSystems/docs/docs/interfaces/hdf5/index.md

 ## Status

 This interface is currently available as a beta version and is supported on a best effort basis by the Fusion team.
-This interface is currently in active development, with additional functionality to be added over time.
+This interface is currently in active development, with additional functionality to be released on a rolling basis.